diku-dk/futhark-sc20/README.md

 with an Intel(R) Xeon(R) CPU E5-2650 v2 CPU, but more importantly an
 NVIDIA RTX 2080 Ti GPU.
 The operating system was RHEL 7.7 and we used CUDA 10.1 for the GPU interaction.

+Note that some constants (such as the amount of available L2 cache) are tuned for the RTX 2080 Ti GPU, and have not yet been made configurable or self-configuring.
+Anecdotal evidence suggests that the current configuration is still good on most contemporary NVIDIA hardware.